 Black Rock Harbor lighthouse was built in 1808 and is sheltered by Fayerweather Island, making the location an ideal place to mark the harbor entrance.

-Stephen Moore, who replaced the first keeper, John Maltbie, after his death, along with his daughter Catherine (Kate), tended the lighthouse between 1817 and 1878, for over 70 years.
-Catherine (Kate) Moore took over full duties of the lighthouse when her father became disabled in 1819.
-Her father still remained the official Keeper until 1871 while Catherine remained as his assistant to tend the lighthouse until his death at the age of 100.
+After his death, Stephen Moore, who replaced the first keeper, John Maltbie, along with his daughter Catherine (Kate), tended the lighthouse between 1817 and 1878 for over 70 years.
+Catherine (Kate) Moore took over the complete duties of the lighthouse when her father became disabled in 1819.
+Her father remained the official Keeper until 1871, while Catherine remained as his assistant to tend the lighthouse until his death at the age of 100.
 Yes, the lighthouse was tended by both father and daughter for over 70 years!
-A similar situation also happened with Rhode Island’s lighthouse keeper, Ida Lewis, of Lime Rock light.
+A similar situation also happened with Rhode Island’s lighthouse keeper, Ida Lewis, of Lime Rock Light.

 Many survivors were brought to the lighthouse and provided food and shelter, but neither Kate nor her father were ever reimbursed for their expenses.
-She and her father, as was the case for most keepers in those days, also had the daunting, emotional, and exhausting task of recovering bodies of those that had perished in the wrecks.
+As was the case for most keepers in those days, she and her father also had the daunting, emotional, and exhausting task of recovering the bodies of those that had perished in the wrecks.

 Exploring Black Rock Harbor Lighthouse and Surrounding Area

-Black Rock Harbor (Fayerweather Island) Light is connected by a mile long jetty from Seaside Park in Bridgeport, providing scenic views of the area within Seaside Park.
-The views along the jetty as you walk out to the lighthouse include a distant view of Penfield Reef Lighthouse.
+Black Rock Harbor (Fayerweather Island) Light is connected by a mile-long jetty from Seaside Park in Bridgeport, providing scenic views of the area within Seaside Park.
+As you walk out to the lighthouse, the views along the jetty include a distant view of Penfield Reef Lighthouse.
 You can walk around the lighthouse and explore, but the tower is closed to the public.
 Seaside Park is beautifully maintained with clean beaches.

 Copyright © Allan Wood Photography, do not reproduce without permission.
 All rights reserved.